Please use the menu below to navigate the article sections:

 - 2 – Which new AWS services are covered in the SAA-C03?

 - 4 – Enroll in our popular AWS Training

 - 5 – Use Practice Exams to smash your SAA-C03 AWS exam

-Amazon is still way ahead as the leader in the Cloud Computing market – with Amazon Web Services (AWS) having almost 50% share of the Infrastructure as a Service (IaaS) market.
+Amazon is still way ahead as the leader in the Cloud Computing market – with Amazon Web Services (AWS) having over 50% share of the Infrastructure as a Service (IaaS) market.
 AWS certification is the best way to launch or progress in your cloud computing career.